Hritvik/Parking-Lot-Design/README.md

 # Parking-Lot-Design
-Extensive use of Design Patterns
+Target is extensive use of: -
+	1. Design Patterns: -
+		a.
+Observer Design Pattern
+	2. Abstract Classes
+	3. Interfaces